jorgehortelano/beholder/README.md

 ## Multiuser

 Different users that are in `allowed_users` list can receive the alert messages.

 Each time a user want to access to the alerts system, must "subscribe" to the node with the `enable` command.
-It automatically starts to receive any alerts that is launched from the system.
+He will automatically receive any alerts that will be launched from the system.
 Also, if later the user executes the `disable` command, he will stop receiving any alert.
-But this command does not affect any other subscribed user that will still be suscribed to the alert system.
+But this command does not affect any other subscribed user that still will be suscribed to the alert system.